“On 8 June 793, the ravages of the heathen men miserably destroyed God’s church on Lindisfarne with plunder and

 From the late 9th to early 10th century the Borre style, named after a cemetery mound near the village of Borre in Norway, saw animal forms tighten into dense, geometric knots.

-The Mammen style stretches the animal forms into thin tendrils, often pockmarked with ‘pellets’ along their length.
-Floral patterns also start to appear.
+The Mammen style stretches animal forms into thin tendrils, often pockmarked with ‘pellets’ along their length.
+Floral patterns appear.
 The Mammen axe head, discovered in a burial mound near Mammen Denmark, is the style’s archetypal object.

-The Ringerike style, appearing in the late 10th century, brought a wealth of new ideas to the Norse design language, including pretzel-shaped nooses, cross-knots, and strangely, lion figures.
+The Ringerike style appeared in the late 10th century and brought a wealth of new ideas to the Norse design language, including pretzel-shaped nooses, cross-knots, and strangely, lion figures.

-The last phase of Scandinavian animal art is known as the Urnes style, after the carved gate of the Urnes stave church in Norway.
-Urnes style stretches the animal forms to the point of pure abstraction, their looping bodies becoming almost calligraphic.
+The last phase of Scandinavian animal art is called the Urnes style, after the carved gate of the Urnes stave church in Norway.
+Urnes style stretched the animal forms to the point of pure abstraction, their looping bodies are almost calligraphic.

-By the 11th century, Viking society was changing — the raiders had brought home European slaves, who began converting the locals from the violent Norse gods to the more sedentary Christian church.
-The Jarls were begin rallied behind the kings of newly-formed countries Denmark, Norway, and Sweden.
+By the 11th century, Viking society was changing.
+The raiders had brought home European slaves, who began converting the locals from the violent Norse gods to the more sedentary Christian church.
+The Jarls rallied behind the kings of newly-formed countries Denmark, Norway, and Sweden.
 Stability and wealth took the incentive out of raiding.
-Perhaps the final act of viking took place in 1066, when the Norwegian king Harald Hardrada sailed to England to unseat the English king Harold Godwinson and take the crown for himself.
+One of the final acts of viking took place in 1066, when the Norwegian king Harald Hardrada sailed to England to unseat the English king Harold Godwinson and take the crown for himself.
 But Hardrada forgot the most important rule of viking, take what you want, then get the hell out of there.
 After a few initial victories, Hardrada was defeated and killed in the Battle of Stamford Bridge, a last act of violent ambition that closed the book on the Viking age.

 Got questions, comments or corrections about Viking Age?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Viking Age, Wolves among sheep," in Obelisk Art History, Published April 19, 2017; last modified November 07, 2022, http://www.arthistoryproject.com/timeline/middle-ages/viking-age/.